nomis/eero-zero-length-ipv6-options-header-dos/README.md

 to another hop-by-hop or destination options extension header that doesn't exist (because the packet ends before providing the content for it) then the Ethernet interface will stop receiving any further packets.
-Transmission over Ethernet and WiFi is unaffected.
+Transmission over Ethernet, and all WiFi communication is unaffected.

 All testing has been performed with a network of multiple eeros in "bridge" mode.
 If a broadcast packet is used then all devices are affected at the same